This article is part of a larger series on Payroll Services.

 ADP TotalSource PEO Features

 - Flexibility: First, ADP serves businesses of all sizes, from a handful of employees to companies of over 1,000.
-TriNet, by contrast, was designed specifically for SMBs.
-Second, it offers non-PEO services, so if needed you can downgrade or upgrade.
-If a PEO is more than you need, you can outsource your HR services to ADP, or you can select only ADP Run for payroll.
-The only other provider on our list that offers this flexibility is Rippling.
+TriNet, by contrast, works best for medium and larger businesses.
+Second, it offers non-PEO services, so if needed, you can downgrade or upgrade.
+If a PEO is more than you need, you can outsource your HR services to ADP, or you can select only ADP Run for payroll (Rippling and Paychex also offer this flexibility).
 Finally, you can select the tools you need, paying only for them.
 While this is typical of most PEOs (Justworks and Papaya being exceptions), it makes it easier for ADP to grow as your needs do.

-- Payroll: While TriNet offers electronic payments, ADP can pay by checks.
-Plus ADP can pay employees by pay card—Oasis and XcelHR do this as well.
-This is a popular option with millennials and Gen Z. ADP has audit and reconciliation services, something we did not see in other PEOs.
+- Payroll: While TriNet offers electronic payments, ADP can pay by checks, like Paychex.
+Plus ADP can pay employees by pay card—TriNet and Paychex do this as well.
+This is a popular option with millennials and Gen Z. ADP has audit and reconciliation services, something we did not see in other PEOs, although TriNet and others do have automations to ensure information is correct and compliant with local law.

 - Industry-specific HR: ADP is experienced in a wide range of industries, and may have more experience in some than TriNet.
 One example is the restaurant business: ADP’s program includes time tracking, tip calculation and reporting, and more.
-TriNet does not promote anything specific for this industry on its website, although it can create a plan.
+TriNet does not promote anything specific for this industry on its website, although it can create a plan (for comparison, it and Paychex are on our best restaurant payroll software list).

-- International HR: ADP generally serves international companies with over 50 employees total and with workers in at least three countries.
-Compare this to Papaya, which is more flexible in size.
-TriNet may work internationally but this is not a focus.
+- International HR: ADP generally serves international companies with over 50 employees total and with workers in at least three countries—compare this to Papaya, which is more flexible in size.
+Rippling handles international payroll, but only for contractors.
+TriNet can work internationally but this is not a focus.

 Read our ADP TotalSource review for more details.